Gluten-free Sabudana Khichdi recipe | Learn how to make Sabudana/Sago Pearls Khichdi

-Like me, if you also struggle with sticky or uncooked sabudana, then do keep these pointers in mind and you will never complain.
+Like me in my earlier days of making , if you also struggle with sticky or uncooked sabudana, then do keep these pointers in mind and you will never complain.

 - Wash and rinse the pearls 2-3 times to remove the extra starch that makes the soaked pearls sticky.